Here you can find the answers to some frequently asked questions. Please contact us if your question is not answered here.

 The Orwell Foundation receives around 200 entries for each award, give or take.

-Our events are usually free and open to the public.
+Our events are open to the public.
 Check our events page for up to date information.

 If you have an idea for an event, or would like to propose a speaker or a judge, please contact us.